MarkGravestock/RomanNumeralKataFSharp/MarkGravestock.RomanNumeralKata/ReadMe.md

 ### Notes

 - Try to use more [functional approach](https://fsharpforfunandprofit.com/learning-fsharp/#dos-and-donts).
 Use pattern matching rather than for/if-else (idiomatic?)
+- Ended up with a single recursive function, but there is duplication in the explicit pattern matches.
+Not sure if there is an elegant way to switch this out, with out switching to a recursive function without a pattern match.

 ### Things to consider